LeoHChen/HarmonyVultrNode/README.md

 ```
 To be able the created the required infrastructure you need to supply a the access token.

-Follow [this guide] (http://help.gridpane.com/en/articles/1991725-provision-a-vultr-instance-using-the-vultr-api) till your reach Step 5.
+Follow [this guide](http://help.gridpane.com/en/articles/1991725-provision-a-vultr-instance-using-the-vultr-api) till your reach Step 5.
 You should then have a an acces token to supply to the scripts.

-### 2.2 Select your type of Node(s)
+### 2.2 Select the type of Node(s) you want to run

 ## 2. Starting your node(s)